basavaraj-kv/custom-app-mc-poc/README.md

 npm start

+# Build the application for Production

+npm run build

 # Configure the Project Name

 - Update initialProjectKey with Project Key[name of the project created in CommerceTools] in custom-application-config.mjs file.